FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 * [bridgedb.org](https://bridgedb.org/)

-    > [BridgeDb](https://bridgedb.org/) is a framework for identifier mapping within the life sciences which covers genes, proteins, genetic variants, metabolites, and metabolic reactions.It is provided as a web service, a standalone application that can be installed locally, or a Java library.
+    > [BridgeDb](https://bridgedb.org/) is a framework for identifier mapping within the life sciences which covers genes, proteins, genetic variants, metabolites, and metabolic reactions.
+It is provided as a web service, a standalone application that can be installed locally, a Java library or an R Package.
     >
     > It permits users to lookup equivalent database identifiers for a given database identifier within a specified organism.
 The following `curl` command to the REST API retrieves the equivalent identifiers for the EntrezGene (now known as NCBI Gene) `L` identifier `1234` for the `Human` gene [CCR5](https://www.ncbi.nlm.nih.gov/gene/1234) as a TSV file.
     > ```